-Choosing the right technology for your business may seem intimidating, but in this blog, Vana will break down the steps that you can use to help you choose the right technology for any business application!
+Choosing the right technology for your business may seem intimidating, but in this blog, Vana will break down the steps that you can use to help you select the right technology for any business application!
 Let’s get started.

-Choose the Right Technology – The Complete 12-Step Process
+Select the Right Technology – The Complete 12-Step Process

 - Identify & create an analysis team – Start by getting key stakeholders, decision makers, contributors, SMEs and other key individuals on-board, and creating an analysis team.
 In addition, you may want to consider adding Subject Matter Experts (SMEs) from various disciplines that will be involved to round out your team.